aral/catts/README.md

 ## Why Catts?

-A quick visual demonstration should suffice (if it doesn’t, please read to read the various reasons.)
+A quick visual demonstration should suffice (if it doesn’t, please read on for the various reasons outlined below.)

 ### Elementary OS stock task switcher: